Jane abandoned by her mother.

 "Well, then you had better leave and go to her because we can't go on like this."

 Steve raised his hand to hit her but hesitated and stood back.
 "You're filth.
-Who was it that you've been having it off with, the French, the Yanks, the Poles, or was it one of ours?"
+Who was it that you've been having it off with, a Frenchman, a Yank, a Pole, or was it one of ours?"

 "You are not right and you need help.
 Being captured has sent you round the bend.
-I have never ever been with someone else, nor ever wanted to."
+I have never ever been with someone else, nor have I ever wanted to."

 "Shut up," he yelled.
 "Carol is awake and she doesn't need to hear this.
 Just get upstairs before I do something we'll both regret."

-Elsie slept alone that night while Steve slept on the sofa.
-When she got up in the morning he was gone and she would never see him again.
+Elsie went up to the bedroom full of despair and slept alone that night while Steve slept on the sofa.
+When she got up in the morning he was gone and she feared she might never see him again.

 "Come on, Jane, time to go."
 Elsie fastened the buttons on her daughter's coat and then plonked the bonnet on her head.
 "Straighten that up," she said before walking over to turn off the radio, leaving the young child to tidy the bonnet and put on her gloves.